 Burglar alarms and home security

-By Liz Ransome
+By Liz Ransome-Croker

 Article 1 of 7

-Wireless or wired burglar alarm?
+Wireless burglar alarms

 Bells-only burglar alarm

-When a bells-only (also called audible) alarm is triggered, it makes a loud noise, which will hopefully alert someone in the area to the situation and/or scare off an intruder.
-However, unlike a monitored alarm or one with a speech dialler, it won't automatically contact a named person or the police, so there is no guarantee that anything will be done.
+When a bells-only alarm (also called an audible alarm) is triggered, it makes a loud noise, which will hopefully alert someone in the area to the situation and/or scare off an intruder.
+57% of the people we spoke to own one of these types of alarms.

 You can install one of these alarms yourself, or you can pay a one-off fee to have it installed by a professional.